Baume et Mercier: History

 In 1918, company director William Baume partnered with Paul Mercier to found "Baume & Mercier" in Geneva.
-The firm became specialized in manufacturing wristwatches, particularly models in unconventional shapes.
+The company became specialized in manufacturing wristwatches, particularly models in unconventional shapes.
 In 1919, Baume & Mercier was awarded the Geneva Seal, the highest international distinction of the time for watchmaking excellence.

 During the Roaring Twenties, the brand embraced women's emancipation.
 In the 1940s, Baume & Mercier launched a number of modern watch collections, most notably the 2 Register Chronograph.
 Early examples of this model with the double-caseback are rare and highly sought after, often fetching more than double the price of a later model.

 In the 1970s, Baume & Mercier introduced shaped timepieces such as the Galaxie and Stardust models.
 In 1973, Baume & Mercier presented the Riviera, one of the world's first steel sports watches.